AniNalbandyan6/Lab_projects/README.md

 The program will make the change in your JSON file.
 Run in Visual Studio Code, the program works accurately and without errors.

-For formatted files, download "Formatted" folder.
+For formatted files, view "Formatted" folder.